 If you publish Gold Open Access in a full Open Access or hybrid journal please be aware of the following:

-- Use your WUR e-mail address in submission forms and indicate your WUR affiliation on the article using the correct WUR brand name.
+- Use your WUR e-mail address in submission forms and mention your WUR affiliation in the publication by using the correct WUR brand name.

 - Select the Open Access option during the submission process.